hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-Iroha.md

 * v2.0.0-pre-rc.17
 * v2.0.0-pre-rc.18

-Iroha 1 is in maintenance mode, no releases are planned until the completion of the internship project.
+Iroha 1 is in maintenance mode.
+No releases are planned until the completion of the internship project.

 # Overall Activity in the Past Quarter